jystorm/go-dispatch-proxy-gui-more/README.md

 ~~# Go Dispatch Proxy GUI~~
 # go-dispatch-proxy-gui-more

-Graphical interface for the command-line program `go-dispatch-proxy.exe` https://github.com/extremecoders-re/go-dispatch-proxy.
+Graphical interface for the command-line program `go-dispatch-proxy.exe` https://github.com/extremecoders-re/go-dispatch-proxy. (and some minor functional updates)

 *This project is a continuation/fork of the original **go-dispatch-proxy-gui** by **Mirko (gulp79)** — thank you for the excellent foundation!*

+before:
 ~~![image](https://github.com/user-attachments/assets/d80cab43-8cef-496d-afb4-3e4ef4f3d0dc)~~

+after:
 ![screenshot](screenshot.jpg)